ballyhouraobservatory/ballyhouraobservatory.github.io/_posts/2019-09-25-Aug-Sept-2019-observations.markdown

 ![]({{ site.baseurl }}/images/aug-sep-2019/stats.png)

-Weather has been relativity good for August and September with 16 clear nights.
+Weather was relativity good for August and September with 16 clear nights.
 This allowed us to submit over 400 variable star observations to the AAVSO.

 ### SS Cyg